-- 1. The Owner will occupy rooms as described on the plans on Level 3 until construction and furniture installation is complete on Level 2.
-The Contractor to sequence work in coordination with the Owner's occupancy. - 2.
-The Contractor will have access to the site from the date of receipt of the contract after May 13, 2023.
+- 1. The work will be conducted in 1 phase to provide the least possible interference to the activities of the Owner's personnel and activities. - 2.
+The Contractor will have access to site from the date of receipt of the contract.